 - (a) a medical practitioner;

 - (b) a dentist;

 - (c) a nurse practitioner;

 - (d) an endorsed midwife;

 - (e) an authorised health professional;

-- (f) a pharmacy trainee.
+- (f) a provisionally registered pharmacist.

 95D.
 Prescribed prescriber

 For the purposes of paragraph (c) of the definition of prescriber in section 38A of the Act, the following persons are prescribed as a prescriber: